VirtoCommerce/vc-theme-b2b/README.md

+## Deprecation warning ⚠️
+The theme is no longer being maintained by Virto Commerce.
+Developers are encouraged to check out [Vue B2B Theme](https://github.com/VirtoCommerce/vc-theme-b2b-vue) .

+You can continue to use the theme with Virto Commerce Platform 3.x and Storefront 5.x; however, this repo will not be kept up-to-date.

+---

 # B2B theme for VirtoCommerce Storefront

 _B2B theme_ for VirtoCommerce Storefront used by _B2B-Store_ sample store.
 It is a showcase for b2b features support of VirtoCommerce.